June 26, 2023 -

 ❇︎ Wraparound support for children experiencing homelessness

 Funding.
-A full-time stipend of $25,000, health insurance reimbursement, and research budget
+A full-time stipend of $25,000, health insurance premium reimbursement, and research budget

 Co-founders.
 A cohort of talented peers with complementary skills